adityadeole24/Programming-Framework-Assessment/README.md

     if option is "identity"
         add `<b>${key}:</b> ${val}` to basicTxtLst

-    else if option is "latest"
+    if option is "latest"
         className = lst[2]
         create an instance of Class with className for each element in val descendingly sort instances by instance.getSortVal()
         add sortedInstances[0].createString() to basicTxtLst

-    else if option is "list"
+    if option is "list"
        className = lst[3]
        Assign a value to language and a comma seprated list add `<b>${key}:,</b> ${list}` to basicTxtLst